tomshaw/backbone-crud-demonstration/README.md

     (_'_______________________________________________________________________________'_)
     (_.ÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑ._)

   BBCRUD is a sample Backbone.js CRUD application (C)reate (R)ead (U)pdate (D)elete developed to learn how to use Backbone.js.
 I'm using Zend Framework 1.12 on the server end, development & testing is being done running OS X v10.8.
+Download the release-v0.1 tag for the non AMD version.

   Thanks to numerous tutorials and example projects found on the web for a majority of the code concepts found in this project.

 ## Features

   * Demonstration of CRUD operations using Backbone.js and Zend Framework.
+  * Asynchronous Module Definition.
+Utilizes Require.js.
   * Table grid that supports sorting, searching and paginating result sets.
   * Zend Firebug Database Profiler Asynchronous Query Logging